homecoded/sucodo/README.md

 * rename "Inspect" to "Show search results (opens new window)"
 * rename "Close" to "Return to mouse-over mode"
 * pull search result window to front (in case user left it open)

+FEATURE REQUESTS:

+* add a sample text that can be used to illustrate how sucodo works

 TODOs: